 Like it or not, exercise is one of the best methods to boost immune system vitality.
 It improves your overall health, increases oxygen intake and lung capacity, and gets your metabolism going.
 On top of that, it promotes a healthy heart and good circulation.
 Find the best exercise routine for your lifestyle; keep in mind that consistency is a must.

 3. Manage Your Stress

 Stress does more than make you anxious or angry.
 It also aggravates your immune system and increases inflammation, redness, and swelling in your body.
 Look for ways to reduce stress at home and at work.
-One way to avoid stress is by not holding onto problems.
+One way to avoid stress is by not holding onto concerns.
 Get it out, talk to someone who will listen.
 Meditation is another great way to manage stress and can help you reach mind and body harmony and mental discipline.

 4. Nutritional Support

 Today, even natural foods do not provide all the vitamins, minerals, and nutrients we need.
 Overfarming, herbicides, and pesticides have drained much of the nutrient content from the land.
 As organic farming picks up, nutrients will return, but it will take time.
 But, even before the soil was depleted of nutrients, alternative health practitioners recognized that people needed herbs and tonics to supplement their diet and support their health and immune system, especially as they aged.
 Here are a few of the best.